-Our guides work for Historic Royal Palaces and are qualified to deliver inspiring and entertaining tours of the buildings and gardens of Hampton Court Palace, Kew Palace and the Banqueting House, Whitehall Palace.
+Our guides work for Historic Royal Palaces and are qualified to deliver inspiring and entertaining tours of the buildings and gardens of Hampton Court Palace, Kensington Palace, Kew Palace and the Banqueting House, Whitehall Palace.
 Our Art Historians regularly work in the Tate, Tate Modern, National Gallery and National Portrait Gallery.

 We also offer various walks, talks and lectures in London which may take the form of a visit to an art gallery or a guided walk.
 The best way to really get to know the city is to walk around the streets with a knowledgeable guide and we can offer bespoke packages of combined walks and art visits.